CrimsonGin/RoRR-OpenAllCrates/README.md

-Open all crates with a single button press.
+Open all command crates with a single button press!

+### Features
+- Press a single key to open all command crates.
+Default hotkey is `O`
+- Item selections are remembered for each crate tier
-Your last selection for each crate tier is remembered.
+- HUD view of your last item selections for each crate tier

-Press O to open all crates
+- Change your hotkey and customize your HUD in the OpenAllCrates ImGui menu